|

 was found dead in March 1889 in his Saw Mill Woods cave at Sing,

 Sing NY.
+If

 anyone has knowledge of the location of Dr. J.H.
 Benedict's house